smikhalevski/react-executor/README.md

 ## `abortDeactivated`

-Aborts the pending task after the timeout when the executor is deactivated.
+Aborts the pending task after the timeout if the executor is deactivated.

 ```ts
 import abortDeactivated from 'react-executor/plugin/abortDeactivated';